jtaylor515/PracticumProject/README.md

 - **Interactive AI Chatbot**: Get personalized assistance in your search for a meal with our LLM-powered chatbot.
 - **Advice based on relevant reviews**: Munch will do the hard work so you don't have to.
 Answers are powered by real reviews!
 Munch filters out the noise, so you can trust you're getting good information.
-- **Transparent information**: Ultimately, you still have a decision ahead, but Munch will
+- **Transparent information**: Ultimately, you still have a decision ahead, so Munch will provide users with overall ratings, location, and any other available restaurant characteristics.

 ## Getting Started